-The association’s Annual General meeting is held on the last Wednesday of July.
+The association’s Annual General Meeting is held on the last Wednesday of July.
 Typically, thirty-five to forty members are in attendance to hear reports from the President, Vice President, Secretary and Treasurer on activities and programmes.
-The Reeve of the Township of Hudson attends and reports on activities within the township and answers questions from the membership, and a local OPP Officer is invited to discuss any law-enforcement or traffic problems in the lakes area.
-In addition, a guest speaker, usually someone with some specific cottage-related expertise, is invited to speak.
+The Reeve of the Township of Hudson is invited to attend and report on activities within the township and answers questions from the membership, and a local OPP Officer is invited to discuss any law-enforcement or traffic problems in the lakes area.
+In addition, a guest speaker, with knowledge relevant and of interest to our community is invited to speak.
 Over the past few years, the subjects have included: migratory bird banding at Pike Lake; upgrading septic systems; the Lake Partner Programme of the MOE; and the use of local vegetation to help preserve shorelines.
 Brochures and other printed material from the MNR, MOE and the Temiskaming Health Unit are provided to the membership.
 At this AGM, representatives from each of the four lakes, on a rotating basis, are elected as directors of the association.

 » The HLA, as a member of the MOE’s Lake Partner Programme, coordinates the taking of water quality and clarity samples on a regular monthly basis by volunteers on all four lakes.
-The results of this sampling are reported to the membership in the association’s newsletter and at the AGM.
+The results of this sampling are reported at the AGM and will be posted on this website.
 Membership surveys have identified good water quality as being one of the most important factors in the quality of life on the lakes, and the variations in water quality are closely tracked to ensure that problem areas can be quickly identified and corrected.
-Information regarding septic system construction and upgrades is regularly included in the association’s newsletters and at the AGM.
+A reminder to ensure your septic system construction is maintained, any necessary upgrades are made to ensure the water quality in our lakes.

 » Lobbying of and liaison with government agencies and local government is an important part of the mandate of the HLA.
 In recent years, HLA representatives have attended township council meetings to express concern about potential problems with encroachment of gravel pits and logging etc., and have also met with MNR officials and our local MPP to discuss timber cutting plans that could impact on skyline reserves and on the environmental health of the lakes.